Why Healing Feels Unsafe: Shadow Work and the Nervous System

 • Gentle ways to explore your shadow without overwhelming your system

 This is not about pushing through discomfort.
 It is about learning to listen to the body that holds your emotional history.
+Shadow work and the nervous system are deeply connected because the nervous system decides whether emotional exploration feels safe or threatening.

 🧠 Understanding the Connection Between Shadow Work and the Nervous System